-"medicinal ointment or adhesive preparation for external use on wounds and sores," Old English sealf "healing ointment," from West Germanic *salbo- "oily substance" (source also of Old Saxon salba, Middle Dutch salve, Dutch zalf, Old High German salba, German salbe "ointment"), from PIE *solpa-, from root *selp- "fat, butter" (source also of Greek elpos "fat, oil," Sanskrit sarpis "melted butter").
-The figurative sense of "something to soothe wounded pride, etc." is from 1736.
+"medicinal ointment or adhesive preparation for external use on wounds and sores," Old English sealf "healing ointment," from West Germanic *salbo- "oily substance" (source also of Old Saxon salba, Middle Dutch salve, Dutch zalf, Old High German salba, German salbe "ointment"), from PIE *solpa-, from root *selp- "fat, butter" (source also of Greek elpos "fat, oil," Albanian gjalpë "butter," Sanskrit sarpis "melted butter").
+Beekes, however, sees a Pre-Greek word.

-"to save from loss at sea," 1706, back-formation from salvage (n.) or salvable.
+"to save from loss at sea," as a ship or goods, 1706, a back-formation from salvage (n.) or salvable.
 Related: Salved; salving.

 updated on December 05, 2021

 Dictionary entries near salve